pyscript/pyscript/docs/tutorials/index.md

 # Tutorials

-This is the totorials section for beginners.
+This is the tutorials section for beginners.

 ```{toctree}
 :maxdepth: 2